MJoergen/nexys4ddr/beta/log.md

 I've disabled timing checks to and from the VGA module, because they are not relevant.
 Now the design meets timing, but this doesn't prove much so far.
 I still need to implement the entire CPU, in order for timing checks to become meaningfull.

+# 2017-12-05
+I've implemented the data path of the CPU, but it needs testing.
+I need to implement an assembler at some point.